Subscribe to your competition

 Available everywhere your workflows already live.

-Events flow into the surfaces your team is already operating in.
+Activities flow into the surfaces your team is already operating in.
 No new dashboard.
 No new tool to learn.
-The same event reaches Clay tables, Claude agents, your CRM, and Slack.
+The same activity reaches Clay tables, Claude agents, your CRM, and Slack.

 Claude Native MCP